 Vaccines help protect people from infectious diseases at every stage of life.
 Our portfolio of marketed vaccines is the broadest in the industry.
 It includes more than 20 vaccines that help protect people around the world from a range of diseases and infections throughout their lives.
 For many decades our vaccines have protected millions from diseases like whooping cough, polio and measles.
-Today we deliver approximately two million vaccine doses daily, and 40% of the world’s children receive a GSK vaccine each year.
+Today we deliver approximately 1.5 million vaccine doses daily, and 40% of the world’s children receive a GSK vaccine each year.
 We are proud of the impact our vaccines continue to have on the health of hundreds of millions of people around the world.

 Vaccines in our portfolio20+

 Vaccine doses that we deliver per day1.5m

-Children that receive a GSK vaccine each year4 in 10
+Children that receive a GSK vaccine each year40%

 We are targeting several new launches by 2026, including our vaccine candidate for respiratory syncytial virus (RSV) in older adults.
 We will support these goals by drawing on our strong manufacturing capability and scale, as well as our global reach and commercial execution.

 Specialty medicines are prescribed by specialist healthcare practitioners.
 For GSK this includes our cancer medicines with life-changing potential for patients including ovarian cancer, endometrial cancer and multiple myeloma.
 We’ve accelerated this research and currently have three marketed cancer therapies and a further nine assets in development.
-We’re also developing medicines for immune-mediated conditions, including the first new medicine for the chronic autoimmune condition lupus in over 50 years.
+We’re also developing medicines for immune-mediated conditions.
 We are global leaders in developing medicines for respiratory disease and HIV.
 Having pioneered the first HIV treatments in the 1980s, our goal now is to limit the impact of HIV on people’s lives by treating, preventing and ultimately curing it.